Spoonflower

 Spoonflower is an on-demand, digital printing company that prints custom fabric, wallpaper, and home decor.

-It was founded in May 2008 by Stephen Fraser and Gart Davis, both formerly of Lulu.com.
-In January 2020 Michael Jones, formerly of ChannelAdvisor and eBay, became CEO.
+The company was founded in May 2008 by Stephen Fraser and Gart Davis, both formerly of Lulu.com.
+Spoonflower was acquired by Shutterfly in 2021.

+In January 2020, Michael Jones, formerly of ChannelAdvisor and eBay, became CEO.
+Jones was replaced by George Goeth-Chi Chao as vice president and general manager of Spoonflower in November 2023.

-It was headquartered in Mebane, North Carolina, USA until 2010.
-Its current headquarters are in Durham, North Carolina, USA and Neukölln, Berlin, Germany.
+Spoonflower was headquartered in Mebane, North Carolina, USA until 2010.
+Its current headquarters are in Durham, North Carolina, USA, however all manufacturing in Durham concluded in 2023 following Shutterfly's closure of the Durham plant.

+Spoonflower maintained a European production facility in Neukölln, Berlin, Germany from 2016 until its closure in 2022.
 The largest investor in the company is Guidepost Growth Equity of Boston.
 Other investors include Allison Polish, the former company president.

 In August 2012, the Spoonflower community numbered over 600,000 individuals who use their own fabric to make curtains, quilts, clothes, bags, furniture, dolls, pillows, framed artwork, costumes, banners and much, much more.
 The Spoonflower Marketplace currently offers the largest collection of independent fabric designers in the world.

 Spoonflower's digital textile printers are large-format inkjet printers specially modified to run fabric.
-Unlike conventional textile manufacturing, digital printing entails very little waste of fabric, ink, water or electricity.
-Spoonflower prints using eco-friendly, water-based inks on natural and synthetic fiber textiles.
-No additional chemicals are used in the printing or preparation process.

-All Spoonflower fabric gets printed in Durham, North Carolina and Berlin, Neukölln.
+As of August 2023, all Spoonflower fabric and wallpaper is printed in Shutterfly facilities in Fort Mill, South Carolina and Tempe, Arizona.

-Spoonflower was acquired by Shutterfly in 2021.